doctordns/PowerShell-Docs/reference/docs-conceptual/samples/Collecting-Information-About-Computers.md

 ## Listing Computer Manufacturer and Model

 Computer model information is also available from **Win32_ComputerSystem**.
-The standard displayed output will not need any filtering to provide OEM data:
+The default output does not need any filtering to provide OEM data:

 ```powershell
 Get-CimInstance -ClassName Win32_ComputerSystem